allenyin/reading_list/_posts/2016-01-26-BlackfinSpikeSorting.md

 **Blackfin Implementation**

-The assembly implementation of template matching on blackfin is as below:
+The assembly implementation of template matching on blackfin (without LMS) is as below:

 {% highlight asm linenos=table %}
 // At end of signal chain for both group of two samples